nephio-project/test-infra/e2e/provision/README.md

 Our e2e topology consists of one regional cluster, and two edge clusters.
 Let's start by deploying the regional cluster.
-In this case, we will use manual kpt commands to deploy a single cluster.
+In this case, you will use manual kpt commands to deploy a single cluster.
 First, check to make sure that both the mgmt and mgmt-staging repositories are in the Ready state.
 The mgmt repository is used to manage the contents of the management